How can I integrate with EasyRoutes?

 Learn more about how our tracking links work here.

-With access to our EasyRoutes Routes API, you can also stop data directly for tracking.
+With access to our EasyRoutes Routes API, you can also access stop data directly for tracking.

-Access EasyRoutes proof of delivery photos on an order
+Access EasyRoutes proof of delivery photos for an order

 You can show your Photo Proof of Delivery in any of your email notifications using Shopify's order attributes once photos are taken and uploaded.
 Learn more and see sample integration code here: Proof of Delivery (Photos, E-Signature, Notes)